SIMON GALLERY – The first 20 Years 1996 – 2016

 The last opening reception at SIMON GALLERY on Bank Street in Morristown was May 27, 2016.
 A friend in attendance handed the Simon’s a note as he was leaving.
 Among other things he said, “You have championed art for its own sake – a noble cause.
 You have attempted to take the shtick, affectation and pretense out of the business side mostly replacing it with information on the artist and an objective understanding of his/her work.
 So I want thank you for what you have accomplished.
 Warmest wishes and luck for Act II.”

 Act II opens at the start of the 2016 art season with the Simon’s expressing sincere gratitude to everyone who helped make Act I such a success.
-The decision to continue as an online gallery was not made without deference to the actual space where so much wonderful art was exhibited.
+The decision to continue as an online art source was not made without deference to the actual space where so much incredible art was exhibited.
 Again from the note of May 27, 2016 – ”Your brick and mortar gallery, instead of a virtual one, signified your presence and was at the heart of your success.
 Driving by your place, a real art gallery, a little hidden treasure tucked away awaiting discovery by any itinerant driver who caught a red light on Route 202 – that was the secret.”

 Harry and Mary Ellen Simon